neo725/pro4trello/README.md

 **List Stats** - you can now have an awesome status bar on the top of your lists, it's just fantastic!

+**Compact Boards** - you can make your boards more compact, a very useful feature when you have tons of cards.

 **Hide "Add a list..." input** - you can now hide that unused input that just takes up space and forces the bottom scroll bar to appear

 **Custom CSS** - if you know what you're doing and you know a way to make Trello look even better, this one's for you.
 Just paste your CSS and save, it will be loaded to your board.